Nanjing Medical University

 Nanjing Medical University (NJMU; 南京医科大学) is a provincial public university in Nanjing, Jiangsu, China.
 It is affiliated with the Province of Jiangsu.
 The university is part of the Double First-Class Construction.

 The school was originally established in 1934 in Zhenjiang, but subsequently relocated to Nanjing in 1957.
 The university has two main campuses: Wutai and Jiangning, both of which have international student apartments.

-In 2020, uniRank.org ranked it 1082 in the world and 108 in China.
-It started an English taught Bachelor of Medicine, Bachelor of Surgery (MBBS) program from 2005, as approved by the Ministry of Education of the People's Republic of China (MOE).
+The university started an English taught Bachelor of Medicine, Bachelor of Surgery (MBBS) program from 2005, as approved by the Ministry of Education of the People's Republic of China (MOE).

 History

 National Jiangsu Medical College was founded in 1934 and was renamed Nanjing Medical College in 1957 when it moved to Nanjing.
 It was among the first medical universities in China to offer six-year programs in 1962.
 In 1981 it was approved to offer master's and doctoral degree programs.
 It was renamed Nanjing Medical University in 1993 and is now among the top Chinese medical universities.